figaw/praqma.com/_posts/2016-02-14-code-academy.md

 ## A modern software bootcamp for graduates
 {: .subtitle}

 Are you a student ready to embark on a software career?
 Do you get the feeling that you might still have a few things to learn before you are prepared for the world of professional software development?

-How would you a like a **free**  5 day intense course about **git, jenkins, test-driven development and docker**?
+How would you a like a __free__  5 day intense hands-on course in __git, jenkins, test-driven development and docker?__
 <!--break-->

 You would?